NVIDIA/NeMo-Aligner/docs/user-guide/rlhf.rst

       python download_and_process.py

-After running this script you should have the files ``{train,test}_comparisons.jsonl`` and ``{train,test}_prompts.jsonl``.
-Comparison files are used for reward model training, whereas prompts file are used for the reinforcement learning training.
+After running this script, you should have the files ``{train,test}_comparisons.jsonl`` and ``{train,test}_prompts.jsonl``.
+Comparison files are used for reward model training, whereas prompts files are used for the reinforcement learning training.

 Reward Model Training
 #####################

-The reward model is used to score how good a response is.
-It is trained using a pairwise comparison loss and therefore requires a dataset of response pairs, where one response in the pair is ranked higher than the other.
-A good reward model is cruical for the success of the PPO training.
+The reward model is used to score the quality of the response.
+It is trained using a pairwise comparison loss, which means it requires a dataset of response pairs.
+In each pair, one response is ranked higher than the other.
+A well-constructed reward model is essential for the success of the Proximal Policy Optimization (PPO) training process.

 Data Preprocessing
 %%%%%%%%%%%%%%%%%%